Nathan2BLK/2025_DSTI_DeepLearning_Project/README.md

 ## ⚙️ Methodology

 ### 1. Model Selection
-A benchmark phase compares **DistilBERT** and **BERT-base-uncased** on a subset of the dataset to balance accuracy and computational efficiency.
+A benchmark phase compares a baseline mode **TF-IDF + Logistic Regression** to  two adavanced transformer models **DistilBERT** and **BERT-base-uncased** on a subset of the dataset to balance accuracy and computational efficiency.
 The model with the highest `macro-F1` is selected for optimization.

 ### 2. Fine-Tuning